 Site 42DC4133 is a newly recorded historic artifact scatter.
 To maintain confidentiality, OEA is not including a photograph of this site.
+It is located in an area that drains into the Upper Pleasant Valley Canal.
 It consists of two distinct artifact concentrations of metal, glass, porcelain, building materials, and historic ceramics.
 The artifacts date from 1900 to the present, with a narrower period of use in the 1960s.
-It maintains fair integrity, but erosion makes it challenging to connect this site to a particular historical theme.
+The nature of the artifacts and their distance from the canal make a connection between the two unlikely.
+The scatter amintains fair integrity, but erosion makes it challenging to connect this site to a particular historical theme.